recarreira/speedback/README.md

 ```

 But Zelda said she is busy saving hyrule with Link (she is actually sleeping in the closet, that lazy cat).
-Now we have and odd number os participants.
+Now we have and odd number of participants.

 ### Given odd number of participants